Profotonet Reviewed 9,4 / 10 2907 clients

 A standard grey value inkjet print: lots of colour is used, and the droplets are more visible.

 The software far exceeds merely solving the complex allocation of the various inks to the grey value to be printed.
-Due to the huge range of available inks the entire tonal gamut, from black to white, can be meticulously printed, but the software must though accurately attune the seven different inks, to ensure 100% concordance with the original.
+Due to the huge range of available inks the entire tonal gamut, from black to white, can be meticulously printed, but the software must though accurately attune the four different inks, to ensure 100% concordance with the original.
 In addition, print head control by the software occurs with far greater accuracy than with the Epson driver and inks, whereby the ink droplets are placed much closer together.
 One unsurprising result is higher definition, besides exceptionally pure tonal rendering.

 Black and white